-The program encourages graduate students to explore critical and innovative practices in both individual creative work and group projects.
-The curriculum is structured to expose students to diverse viewpoints and an array of professional practices that reflect contemporary issues, and is in dialogue with a global community of artists and thinkers.
-It offers students a wide range of educational modules including studio visits, tutorials, group critiques, workshops, courses in theory and practice, guest lectures, study trips, exhibitions, as well as student-led initiatives and projects.
+The KIT International Masters program sets out to question the role of art in society today, by redefining it through approaches engaging in social and environmental awareness, models of trans-disciplinary collaboration, co-making and artistic research.
+The program encourages graduate students to explore critical and innovative practices in both individual artistic work and group projects.
+The curriculum is structured to guide students through diverse experiences, viewpoints and an array of professional practices that reflect contemporary issues and in dialogue with a global community of artists, thinkers, researchers and activists.
+It offers students a wide range of educational modules including; studio visits, tutorials, group critiques, workshops, courses in theory and practice, guest keynotes, research expeditions, exhibitions, interventions in public space, conferences as well as student-led initiatives and projects.

 Students within the International MFA program have a studio space and access to collaborative workspaces and workshops for wood, metal, plaster, printmaking, photo, video, sound and computer-based work.
-Students carry out research independently, developing practical skills alongside developing their intellectual and critical abilities in working out their artistic positions.
-Project work is carried out under close guidance of supervisors.
-Many of the MFA students at KiT come with undergraduate degrees from diverse fields, work experience, or careers as independent artists.
+Students carry out research independently, developing practical skills alongside developing their intellectual and critical abilities in working towards their personal artistic method.
+Project work is carried out under the close guidance of supervisors.

-Within the program, we are looking for inquisitive minds and disciplinary border-crossers who are interested in creating connections between different fields of research.
-Students are expected to be curious, experimental, self-driven and ambitious, with a will to position and reposition individual artistic practice in current debates and discourses, and within the continuously changing field of contemporary art.
+Within the program, we are looking for inquisitive minds and disciplinary border-crossers who are interested in creating connections between different fields of research and going into un-roadmapped territories.
+Students are expected to be curious, experimental, self-driven and ambitious, with a will to position and reposition individual artistic practice in current debates and discourses, and within the continuously changing field of contemporary art and beyond.

 Past guest lecturers and guest faculty have included: